-- Create a branchwide five-year budget forecast for technology alignment, annual refresh costs, and an ongoing maintenance cycle of two or three years. - Establish standards for managing remote technology life cycles and end-of-life impacts. - Create a branchwide plan for audiovisual equipment maintenance and support. - Implement an annual inventory process for audiovisual equipment. - Assess changes to legislative mandates that impact remote proceedings.
+- Analyze gaps between established standards and current equipment. - Create a branchwide five-year budget forecast for technology alignment, annual refresh costs, and an ongoing maintenance cycle of two or three years. - Establish standards for managing remote technology life cycles and end-of-life impacts. - Create a branchwide plan for audiovisual equipment maintenance and support. - Implement an annual inventory process for audiovisual equipment. - Assess changes to legislative mandates that impact remote proceedings.

-- Number of fully equipped courtrooms and those lacking necessary equipment. - Number of courtrooms that successfully implemented remote proceedings standards. - Estimates of costs and time required to meet remote proceedings standards. - User satisfaction ratings for litigants, attorneys, judges, and court staff. - Frequency of technical issues and time taken to resolve them. - Percentage of proceedings conducted remotely versus in person. - Time savings for remote proceeding participants (e.g., average travel time saved). - Cost savings for the courts and remote proceeding participants. - Attendance and default rates for remote proceedings compared to in-person proceedings. - Case processing times for remote versus in-person proceedings. - Number of remote interpreter sessions conducted. - Accessibility compliance rates for remote platforms.
+- Analysis of fully equipped courtrooms and those lacking necessary equipment. - Evaluation of the implementation of remote proceeding standards. - Estimates of costs and time required to meet remote proceeding standards. - User satisfaction ratings for litigants, attorneys, judges, and court staff. - Frequency of technical issues and time taken to resolve them. - Percentage of proceedings conducted remotely versus in person. - Time savings for remote proceeding participants (e.g., average travel time saved). - Cost savings for the courts and remote proceeding participants. - Attendance and default rates for remote proceedings compared to in-person proceedings. - Case processing times for remote versus in-person proceedings. - Number of remote interpreter sessions conducted. - Accessibility compliance rates for remote platforms.

-- Maintain the gravity and formality of legal proceedings in hybrid and remote settings. - Ensure advancements do not create barriers for those unfamiliar with remote technology. - Implement comprehensive training programs and support systems for all users. - Secure reliable funding for compliance and innovation. - Identify stable funding sources for Senate Bill 133 compliance costs. - Potential management of licensing, standards, and consultation services, as needed, via the Judicial Council's Remote Video Program, similar to the council's Judicial Branch Networking Solutions Technology Refresh Program.
+- Maintain the gravity and formality of legal proceedings while adopting modern norms. - Ensure advancements do not create barriers for those unfamiliar with digital tools. - Implement comprehensive training programs and support systems for all users. - Secure reliable funding for compliance and innovation. - Identify stable funding sources for Senate Bill 133 compliance costs. - Potential management of licensing, standards, and consultation services by Judicial Council Information Technology's Remote Video Program, similar to the council's Judicial Branch Networking Solutions Technology Refresh Program.